kannnannmk/Attack-Automation-Scripts/README.md

 # Attack-Automation-Scripts
-Automation Scripts in Multiple programming languages for penetration testing
+Automation Scripts for Pentesting and automated attack simulation on vulnerable apps and servers, these scripts can be utilized for real time pentests